Diseases & Conditions : Dental and Oral Health

 If your child's baby tooth gets knocked out, apply pressure to the area if there is bleeding.
 Contact your child's dentist as soon as possible.

-If your child chips a tooth, rinse your child's mouth with cold water and put cold compresses on the area to help with the swelling.
+If your child chips a tooth, rinse your child's mouth with cold water.
+If your child's lip has also been injured, put cold compresses on the area to help with the swelling.
 If you can locate the piece of tooth, bring it to the dentist.
 Take your child to the dentist as soon as possible.
 Immediate treatment can help prevent infection and decrease the need for further dental work.

 If your child has a toothache, rinse the mouth with cool water and apply a cool compress to the child's face in the area of the toothache.
 Do not put heat or aspirin on the sore area.
 Make an appointment with your child's dentist as soon as possible.